katropine/gmailsniffer/README.md

 - can assign default browser
 - can set email check interval

+NOTE: As of June 2015 GmailSniffer works only with Gmail accounts set to 2-step verification.

 Tested od LMDE, Mint 14, Fedora 17.
 KDE, MATE, Cinnamon